facelessuser/Rummage/docs/src/markdown/index.md

 ## Overview

-Rummage is a cross platform search and replace tool for Python 2.7 and Python 3.4+.
-It crawls directories and searching for specified patterns and can optionally replace those targets with desired text.
-Rummage allows for literal or regular expression searches.
+Rummage is a cross platform search and replace tool written in Python.
+Rummage crawls directories and searches for specified patterns (either regular expression or literal) and can optionally replace those targets with desired text.

-Rummage was inspired by the tool [grepWin][grepwin] and was created to provide a suitable GUI search and replace tool for macOS and Linux due to a lack of decent offerings available at the time, but is available on Windows, macOS, and Linux.
+Rummage was inspired by the Windows tool [grepWin][grepwin].
+At the time, it was difficult to find a decent GUI search and replace tool macOS and Linux.
+Rummage was created to fill that void and is available on Linux, macOS, and Windows.

-Rummage is written in Python; therefore, it will be slower on searches than it would be if the searching were written in C/C++.
-If you specify a file encoding when searching large projects, it should perform quite reasonably as it won't have to guess the encoding of files (which is the biggest bottleneck).
-On small projects, encoding guessing isn't too bad, but [Chardet][chardet] (which is what Rummage uses to guess encoding), is not the fastest as it is not written in C/C++ either.
+Rummage is written in Python and is currently available on Python 2.7 and Python 3.4+.
+Rummage by default uses the Python's Re regular expression engine, but you can also use the fantastic, feature rich [Regex][regex] search engine and do interesting things like fuzzy searching and more.

-Rummage by default uses the Python's Re regular expression engine, but you can also use the fantastic [Regex][regex] search engine and do interesting things like fuzzy searching.
+When specifying a specific file encoding, Rummage is quick enough to search large projects easily.
+Optionally you can let Rummage detect encoding, but because the encoding detection is done by the pure Python package [Chardet][chardet], it will run significantly slower.
+Encoding detection is the biggest bottleneck.
+This shouldn't be a problem in small projects, but it will become quite noticeable in large projects.

 ![Search Tab](/images/search_tab.png)